siudeks/tech-spikes/azcopy/README.md

-# Move files to File Share
+# copy files to Azure Storage using Terraform and azcopy

 Required: